 The best kind of challenge

 Duolingo gamifies all this to make it fun and to encourage you to keep going.
-You have a set number of hearts, like lives in a video game, and you lose one for every incorrect answer.
 When you complete a section, you get points and bonuses.
 There's Game Center integration and a leader board so you can follow your friends and try to keep ahead of them.
 You can even set daily goals to make sure you keep up with your learning.

 That game-like design and interactivity makes it perfect for kids, but is also a great way to keep a whole family, group of friends, or co-workers engaged.
 It makes learning challenging in the funnest sense of the word.
-To take it up a notch, you can go to the practice area and compete against another learner, a 'bot, or yourself.
+To take it up a notch, you can go to the practice area and compete against another learner or yourself or even join a language club.

 For kids especially, but for everyone, it's great to set up a schedule or framework.
 We're all creatures of habit, and it can be as hard to start something new as it is easy to keep going once you've really gotten started.